zephyrproject-rtos/zephyr/boards/riscv/litex_vexriscv/doc/index.rst

 `VexRiscv's website <https://github.com/SpinalHDL/VexRiscv>`_.

-To run the ZephyrOS on the VexRiscv CPU, it is necessary to prepare the bitstream for the FPGA on a Digilent Arty A7-35 Board.
+To run the ZephyrOS on the VexRiscv CPU, it is necessary to prepare the bitstream for the FPGA on a Digilent Arty A7-35 Board or SDI-MIPI Video Converter.
 This can be achieved using the
 `Zephyr on LiteX VexRiscv <https://github.com/litex-hub/zephyr-on-litex-vexriscv>`_ reference platform.
 You can also use the official LiteX SoC Builder.